 Farmer Assistance Program Manager

 Katie began a career in agriculture after graduating with a BS in Biology in 2011.
 She was in pursuit of a career that would positively impact the environment and her community while working towards a more just and equitable food system.
 Since then, Katie has worked on a diverse set of farms including a rural farm in Virginia that was also a living community for adults with developmental disabilities, a dairy and vegetable farm in Ecuador, and a farm in the mountains of Colorado.
 She then landed back in her hometown of Denver where she has worked as a farm manager for several years in the urban and semi-urban setting.
-She is grateful to be part of an amazing community of farmers and food activists in the Denver Area and to have the opportunity to work with GoFarm to advocate for beginning farmers.
 Outside of GoFarm, Katie owns and operates a small cut flower farm, FloraBee Flowers, with her partner and also makes sure to set aside time for hiking and reading.

 Marketing and Fundraising Manager

 Lindsey grew up in Maryland, in the suburbs of Washington DC.
-She studied business and environmental studies at the University of Wisconsin – Madison, and moved to Colorado after graduation in 2013.
-She quickly became passionate about reducing food waste throughout the entire food system, from farming, to transportation, to restaurants/stores, to individual houses.
-Along with this came a focus on eating healthy, organic, and local foods.
-Her story with GoFarm began in January 2018 after spending time working in marketing for an organic food and e-commerce organization, as well as volunteering on an organic farm for six weeks.
+She studied business and environmental studies at the University of Wisconsin – Madison, and moved to Colorado shortly after.
+Her story with GoFarm began in January 2018 after spending time working in marketing and e-commerce, as well as working on an organic farm in New Hampshire.
 Lindsey believes that creating a strong, local food economy cannot be possible without educating community members on the importance of local, sustainable agriculture and all of its many health and environmental benefits.
 When she’s not working, she loves to hike, camp, swing dance, go to bluegrass concerts, and spend time with family and friends.